Welcome to the Michigan Integrative Musculoskeletal Health Core Center

 Functional Assessment Core – physiological testing, microsurgery support, muscle mechanics, tendon testing, bone testing, custom fabrication/machining

 Submission of proposals for the 2021 MiMHC Center pilot grant program to support pilot research in musculoskeletal biology has closed.
 Recipients of this years grants will be announced soon.
 More information on the grants can be found on the Pilot Grant Program page.

-The monthly MSK seminar series has started again as Zoom meetings.
-Please see the Musculosckeletal Research Progress page for more information on the upcoming presentation by Lindsey Lepley, Ph.D., A.T.C., on January 20, 2021.
+The monthly MSK seminar series has concluded for the Summer.
+Please see the Musculoskeletal Research Progress page for more information on upcoming presentations to resume starting September 2021.

 Due to the COVID-19 situation and given the guidelines for events greater than 100 people, the Fifth Annual Musculoskeletal Health Symposium, scheduled for Wednesday, May 19, 2021, will held as a virtual meeting this year.
 This year's keynote speaker is: Deneen M. Wellik, PhD (Chair and Professor, Cell & Regenerative Biology, University of Wisconsin).
 Please see the page on the 2021 Annual Musculoskeletal Health Symposium for more information.
 Registration is now open.
 Please click here to register for the Symposium.
 Any questions regarding registration, please contact Natalie Mijal (firstname.lastname@example.org).